davidmullerz/gogs_synology/README.md

 ## ToDo

 - Don't force to use Git Server and MariaDB (PostgreSQL?
 Gogs ARM version haven't Sqlite/TiDB)
+- Create gogs db on MySQL on first installation
 - Support to archs (and DBs)
 - Don't use **root** user and create and use **gogs** user, if possible